bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 1. Remove the Aluminum End Cap with 4 Holes (3" Series) to open the Watertight Enclosure for ROV/AUV (3" Series) and set the bags inside of it to the side, except for the bag with four M4x14 and four M3x12 screws in it.

 2. Apply one drop of threadlocker to the bottom of each M4x14 socket head cap screw.
+Roll the screws around on a paper towel to evenly spread the threadlocker and to remove excess threadlocker.

 	<img src="/brov2/cad/brov2-loctite-applied.png" class="img-responsive" style="max-width:900px" />

-3. Attach one of the Enclosure Clamp (3" Series) to the bottom panel using the four M4x14 socket head cap screws.
+3. Attach one of the Enclosure Clamps (3" Series) to the bottom panel using the four M4x14 socket head cap screws.
 Be sure that the screw head is in the [counterbore](https://en.wikipedia.org/wiki/Counterbore).
 The bottom panel is only counterbored on one side.
 Tighten the screws until you can feel them start to dig into the bottom panel.

 	<img src="/brov2/cad/brov-assembly-step1-annotated.png" class="img-responsive" style="max-width:900px" />

-4. Apply one drop of thread-locker to each of the 4 M3x12 screws.
+4. Apply one drop of threadlocker to each of the 4 M3x12 screws.
+Roll the screws around on a paper towel to evenly spread the threadlocker and to remove excess threadlocker.

 6. Place the Watertight Enclosure for ROV/AUV (3" Series) between the two Enclosure Clamps (3" Series) and install the four M3x12 screws into the Enclosure Clamps (3" Series).
 Note that each of the Enclosure Clamps (3" Series) are tapped on only one side.
 Install all four screws loosly at first and then slowly tighten them on both sides evenly.
 Take care not to overtighten the screws.
 Keep the battery enclosure approximately centered in the Enclosure Clamps (3" Series).